 So who are we?

 Many of you already know Anna, a lifelong communicator who loves a good story.
-She looks after three communities: SAS Visual Analytics, SAS Data Mining and SAS Data Management.
+She looks after three communities: SAS Visual Analytics, SAS Data Mining, SAS Data Management and SAS Viya.
 You’ve seen her comments there, but may not know she’s a blogger and has written for websites, newsletters and magazines.

 “Working with SAS Communities appeals to my inclination to interact,” she says.
 “To make connections and introductions among members.
 Make people feel welcome and valued.
 Make them want to come back.
 This year, I’m really looking forward to getting to know community members even more.
 What do you need from the communities?
 What would make your stay here more memorable?”